1. Introduction

 3.2.1.
 Debounce queries

-Collection management systems MUST debounce collection manager search queries, waiting for strings of 3 or more characters before querying the Network of Terms.
+Collection management systems MUST NOT send queries shorter than 3 characters to the Network of Terms.

-All information from the Network of Terms MUST be displayed without truncation in search results.
-This includes prefLabel, altLabel, scopeNote, and broader/narrower terms.
+All information from the Network of Terms MUST be accessible in search results without truncation, including prefLabel, altLabel, scopeNote, and broader/narrower terms.

 Collection managers need to see all relevant information about terms to differentiate terms and make informed decisions about which terms to link.

-For each term, its source MUST be shown, including name, alternateName (short name) and creator name and alternateName (short name).
+For each term, its source MUST be shown, including the source’s name and alternateName (short name), and the creator’s name and alternateName.

-Errors from the Network of Terms MUST be shown to collection managers.
+Errors from the Network of Terms API MUST be shown to collection managers.

-This communicates to users that they are searching live in external sources that may be periodically unavailable, through no fault of the Network of Terms.
+Because errors are reported per source, other sources may still return results successfully.
+Displaying these errors communicates to collection managers that some sources may be periodically unavailable, through no fault of the Network of Terms.

-Users have observed labels in multiple languages being combined in a single search result, which is confusing and hard to read.
+Without a language parameter, the Network of Terms returns labels in all available languages combined in a single search result, which is confusing and hard to read.

-Collection management systems MAY distinguish previously linked terms in search results through highlighting or prioritization.
+Collection management systems MAY visually distinguish previously linked terms in search results through highlighting or prioritization.

 3.3.
 View terms